 Bridge Card, Double Up Food Bucks, & Project FRESH

 We make the Bridge Card easy to use at our public farmers markets.
-Bridge Card participants can receive more information about how to use their card at our Sunday, Tuesday, and Saturday Markets at our Welcome Center or Shed 5 information booth.
+Bridge Card participants can receive more information about how to use their card at our markets at our Welcome Center or Shed 5 information booth.

 Our Double Up Food Bucks program matches your Bridge Card purchases dollar-for-dollar (up to $20 per day), giving them an additional free $20 to spend on Michigan fresh fruits and vegetables.
 This program runs annually June through December.